 The first maples I grew were common cultivars found everywhere in the Pacific NW.
 Then I met Talon Buchholz the owner of a wholesale nursery in Oregon.
 With his help and guidance my knowledge and understanding of maples went up a thousand percent.
 Talon introduced me to exciting new cultivars and soon Eastfork Nursery was the go-to-website for hard to find and rare specialty Japanese Maples.

-Because in 1985 I had a full-time desk job – I was open by appointment only on the weekends or early evenings during the summer.
-Then in 2006 I retired from my day job and created my own website and began shipping JMs all over the U.S. I guarantee my maples so I became a ‘Master Packer’ and I seldom have to replace a maple.
-I am still open by appointment and there is nothing more rewarding than walking with my customers around the our property and sharing my experience and reason for planting a specific maple in a specific location.
+Because in 1985 I had a full-time desk job I was open by appointment only on weekends or early evenings during the summer.
+Then in 2006 I retired from my day job and created my own website and began shipping my maples all over the country.
+I guarantee my maples will arrive in good condition or I will refund the customer’s money or replace the maple.
+Necessity made me a ‘Master Packer’ and my customers appreciate the effort.
+I am still open by appointment and there is nothing more rewarding than walking with my customers and friends around our property and sharing my knowledge and reason for planting a specific maple in a specific location.

 Over the past 35 years my inventory has evolved and I now sell more than 100 different cultivars and most of them are rare or hard to find at local retail nurseries and garden centers.
 With the internet comes competition and I have seen the number of online sellers expand from only a handful in 2006 to dozens in 2020.
 My niche’ is growing rare and unusual Japanese Maples, thanks to Talon.